LkeMitchll/interroban.gg/src/_includes/about.md

   like the back of my hand
 {% endsidenote %}

+I am a principal-level digital product designer, design director, and user experience engineer formerly at thoughtbot.
+Specialising in design strategy, process, and systems across multiple industries since 2011.

+---

+You can see more about my work, and my process on the [work](/work) page.

+You can see what I have written about, listened to, read, and watched on the [journal](/journal) page.

+You can see all the links to online things that I have found interesting on the [bookmarks](/bookmarks) page.

 You can get in touch with me by sending me an [email](mailto:luke@interroban.gg).